-In general, Fourth Amendment protections from warrantless searches don’t apply at the border.
+Fourth Amendment protections regarding warrantless searches aren't nearly as strong at the border.
 In the name of security, the U.S. Supreme Court has ruled that border officials may conduct routine searches of people and their belongings without a warrant or any suspicion of wrongdoing.
 That means that your luggage and even your body (at least to some extent) can be searched for no other reason than you entering the country.
 (There's case law providing that the government also has expanded search power when it comes to people exiting the country.)
-This principle applies to your electronic devices as well, allowing officials to open and peruse your files, photos, videos, and any other easily accessible information on your laptop or phone.
+This principle applies to your electronic devices as well, but to what extent?

-Although suspicionless border searches are allowed, there are limits to their scope and extent.
-A federal court of appeals drew these limits in a case involving a search at the U.S.-Mexico border.
+Although suspicionless border searches are allowed, there are at least some limits to their scope and extent.
+A federal court of appeals drew such limits in a case involving a search at the U.S.-Mexico border.
 (The decision doesn't apply to the nation at large—see "circuit court.")
 (United States v.
 Cotterman, 709 F.3d 952 (9th Cir.
 2013).)
 When the defendant was crossing the border, officials received an alert that he had been convicted of child molestation 15 years earlier.
 The officials searched his laptop, but didn’t find anything.
 So they shipped it 170 miles to undergo a comprehensive examination that revealed images of child pornography.
 (For more on the facts of the case and its outcome, see the opinion.)